 Formal, fanciful or modern, garden topiaries make one take notice.
 They do have a bad rap though, for being high maintenance.
 You don’t need a team of well paid gardeners and a palatial estate to have these in your yard.
 In fact, you can make them yourself!
 We won’t lie, you do have to keep them up.
 But a little bit of trimming and clipping is nothing compared to what they give back.
 So check out these DIY garden topiary projects, get one (or two!) started of your own, and send us photos of your creations!
-Our featured photo below, is from the Royal Château of Amboise gardens in France.
+This gorgeous bit of inspiration is from the Royal Château of Amboise gardens in France.

 There are a few ways to DIY a garden topiary, depending on what effect you are looking for and how much work you want to put into it.
 Here are the basics for trimming a shrub into fun shapes.
 The tutorials that follow have more in-depth directions.

 Choose your shrub.